-Germany Agrees to Apple/Google Coronavirus Contact Tracing Approach - The Mac Observer
+Germany Agrees to Apple/Google Coronavirus Contact Tracing Approach

 Germany has changed its approach to contact tracing apps that aim to help limit the spread of coronavirus.
-On Sunday, Government ministers announced the country now supports the “decentralized” approach, as advocated by Apple and Google (via Reuters).
+On Sunday, government ministers announced the country now supports the “decentralized” approach, as advocated by Apple and Google (via Reuters).

 Coronavirus Contact-Tracing Apps Must ‘Guarantee a High Level of IT Security